 —In general conference, President Hinckley supported the 2003 Iraq War: “Those of us who are American citizens stand solidly with the president of our nation.”

-—In opposing the legalization of same-sex marriage, the church leaders supported two laws that likely contributed to its eventual legalization.
+—Church leaders supported three anti-gay marriage laws that likely contributed to the eventual legalization of same-sex marriage in all 50 states.
+In 1996, LDS leaders backed the federal Defense of Marriage Act (DOMA), which was ruled unconstitutional in 2013.
 In December 2013, Judge Robert J. Shelby ruled that Utah's Amendment 3 outlawing same-sex marriage was unconstitutional.
-Shelby's ruling became a catalyst that eventually resulted in the U.S. Supreme Court making such marriages legal throughout the nation in 2015.
-The Supreme Court ruling cited California's Proposition 8, which banned same-sex marriage and had been strongly supported by the church.
-Had Utah not passed Amendment 3 and had California defeated Proposition 8, there's an excellent chance that gay marriage would not be legal today (2017) in all 50 states, particularly with Republicans in control of the White House and Congress and with another conservative justice joining the Supreme Court early in 2017.
+Two years after Shelby's ruling, the U.S. Supreme Court made gay marriages legal throughout the nation in 2015.
+The court's ruling cited California's Proposition 8, which banned same-sex marriage and had been strongly supported by the church.
+It can be argued that the passage of DOMA, Amendment 3 and Proposition 8 all contributed to the momentum to legalize same-sex marriage in all 50 states that occurred with the Supreme Court's 2015 ruling.
+With Republicans in 2018 in control of the White House and Congress and with two right-wing justices joining the Supreme Court since the election of President Donald Trump, same-sex marriage might still be illegal in many states had the court not acted in 2015.

 —Many of today's church members likely disagree with an Aug.
 18, 1894, First Presidency recommendation that Latter-day Saints “faithfully devote their energy and influence” to the University of Utah rather than to BYU because they expected that the U. would “become the great intermountain center for the diffusion of knowledge.”